LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.8.2
+*Released*: 23 January 2024
+- Add `api.security.getUsersWithPermissions` to `SecurityAPIWrapper`
+- Display internal component request errors via placeholder in `UserSelectInput`.
+Disable on error.
+- Use `async` pattern for requests from `UserDetailsPanel`

 ### version 3.8.1
 *Released*: 23 January 2024
 - Add optional `onBeforeUpdate` to `EditableDetailPanel`